ThemezerNX/Layouts/README.md

 8. Create a layout overlay by following the ['Creating Overlays' guide](##3.-Creating-overlays) and save it as `overlay.png` in your layout folder.

+If with the above instructions, you're still inclear what to do, dm me (Migush#4096) on Discord.

 ## **Advanced: pieces**

 9. Create a `pieces` folder, enter it.